AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Values for CSV fields {#valuesforcsvfields}

-Users can only choose from predefined fields for CSV fields if the **[!UICONTROL uicontrol Restrict Selection]** check-box is enabled.
+Users can only choose from predefined fields for CSV fields if the **[!UICONTROL Restrict Selection]** check-box is enabled.

 ![](assets/value-field-for-csv.png)